-Allylamines are used to treat ringworm of the skin.
+Allylamines are used to treat ringworm.
 If an antifungal cream does not clear up the infection or if the infection is widespread or severe, your doctor may prescribe antifungal pills.

 How Well It Works

-Allylamines are an effective treatment for ringworm of the skin.
+Allylamines are an effective treatment for ringworm of the skin, scalp, or beard.